httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 Priority   = sf-dictionary
 ~~~

-An HTTP request with a Priority header field might be cached and re-used for
+An HTTP request with a Priority header field might be cached and reused for
 subsequent requests; see {{?CACHING=I-D.ietf-httpbis-cache}}.
 When an origin
 server generates the Priority response header field based on properties of an
 HTTP request it receives, the server is expected to control the cacheability or
-the applicability of the cached response, by using header fields that control
+the applicability of the cached response by using header fields that control
 the caching behavior (e.g., Cache-Control, Vary).